Forming Europe by Overcoming the Schism in the Twelfth Century

 Description

-The project funded by the North-Rhine-Westphalian Academy of Sciences, Humanities and Arts focuses on the Alexandrine Schism (1159–1177) as the most significant pan-European test case of how processes and dynamics of dissociation worked and could be overcome in the Middle Ages.
-The aim of the project is a systematic record and analysis of the schism, building on a corpus of approximately 11,000 sources relating to the pontificate of Pope Alexander III (1159–1181) which will be digitally processed for the first time.
-This long-needed state-of-the-art digital editing of the entire written tradition is a prerequisite for developing a differentiated overall assessment of the modes of communication and interaction, of structures, intentions and strategies of assertion shaping the schism and emerging from it.
-A synoptical evaluation of the source material will make it possible to explain how the seemingly insurmountable dissociation induced by the schism led to the reconstitution of Latin Europe under the guidance of the bishop of Rome, who was henceforth accepted as an authority warranting the order, and why comparable disruptions did not occur again for centuries to come.
+The project focuses on the Alexandrine Schism (1159–1177) as the most significant pan-European test case of how processes and dynamics of dissociation worked and could be overcome in the Middle Ages.
+The aim of the project is to systematically record and analyze the schism on the basis of the first digital processing of the approximately 11,000 witnesses to the reign of Pope Alexander III (1159–1181).
+This lack of access to the entire tradition in contemporary forms is a prerequisite for approaching the content, which must in particular develop a differentiated overall assessment of structures, intentions, forms of communication and interaction as well as strategies of assertion.
+In summary, it can be explained how the seemingly insurmountable dissociation led to the reconstitution of Latin Europe under the guidance of the Roman bishop, who was henceforth accepted as the guarantor of order, and why comparable ruptures did not occur again for centuries.

-A digital work and communication platform collaboratively bundling national and international research on the medieval papacy will reflect the project’s European dimension and open up new ways for evaluating the material.
-Offering a multiform presentation of the results the platform will make the texts, selected key documents and their digitised reproductions available to the scientific community and the interested public.
+The European dimension of the project will be represented by a digital work and communication platform, which will collaboratively bundle national and international medieval papacy research and pave new ways for the evaluation of material.
 It also contains an area for the multi-form presentation of results, in which the texts, selected key documents and their illustrations are made available to the scientific community and the interested public.

 Picture credits

-Privilege of Alexander III taking the collegiate church of Saint-Dié (diocese of Toul) under papal protection, confirming its ownership and granting it the right to freely elect their provost.
-Rome, Lateran, February 16, 1179 (JL 13290), detail showing the leaden bull of pope Alexander III.
+Alexander III takes the collegiate monastery of Saint-Dié (diocese of Toul) under papal protection, confirms its ownership and grants it the free choice of provost.
+Rome, Lateran, February 16, 1179 (JL 13290).

 Épinal, Archives départementales des Vosges, G 241, n° 43 (Photography: Hannes Engl).